 Hey there, I am Klein.
-I am based in the San Francisco Bay Area.
-I currently work at Munchery as a software engineer.
+I am based in Oakland, CA. I currently work at Affirm, Inc. currently as an engineering manager for our Rewards team, previously as a tech lead for our Shopping team.
+Previously, I worked at Pandora as a software engineer on the automotive and consumer electronics team.
 I attended UC Berkeley, where I studied Cognitive Science and was an ASUC Senator.

 I enjoy building apps that make a difference in the world.